 UNICEF assistance is guided by the Convention on the Rights of the Child, under the four main groups of rights – survival, development, protection and participation of children.
-UNICEF works with governments, other UN agencies, non-governmental organizations and the private sector to achieve these together with other goals and plans of action set up by the United Nations.
-More specifically, the Millennium Development Goals and the mandate “A World Fit for Children.”
+UNICEF works with governments, other UN agencies, non-governmental organizations and the private sector to achieve these together with the Millennium Development Goals.

 The Convention on the Rights of the Child (CRC) was developed by the General Assembly of the United Nations in November 1989.
 The Convention is a legally binding set of standards and obligations that each State Party acknowledges and agrees to implement.

 Underlying principles of the CRC: